-Erbium is a silver-colored metal that belongs to the lanthanide group of the periodic table.
+The Element erbium is a silver-colored metal that belongs to the lanthanide series of the periodic table.
 This metal is bright, shiny, soft, and ductile.
 Unlike other rare-earth metals, erbium is stable when exposed to air, as it oxidizes slowly when combined with oxygen.
 Pure erbium itself may not be that distinguishable from other silver metals, but its pretty, pink salts certainly are.
 Let’s further explore this element.

 - Erbium is a rare-earth metal.
 Contrary to its name, it is actually the 45th most abundant element in the Earth’s crust.